-- (a) the Electronic Authentication Service Provider not continuing to meet the requirements set forth in section 31 or 35 at the time of the issuance of the qualified electronic authentication product; or - (b) the qualified electronic authentication product, when issued, having contained incorrect information.

-(2) This section also applies to an Electronic Authentication Service Provider who guarantees that the electronic authentication product of another service provider is qualified.

-Release from liability
+- (a) the Electronic Authentication Service Provider not continuing to meet the requirements set authentication forth in section 31 or 35 at the time of the the qualified issuance of electronic authentication product; or - (b) the qualified electronic authentication product, when issued, having contained incorrect information. - (2) This section also applies to an Electronic Authentication Service Provider who guarantees that the electronic authentication product of another service provider is qualified. - 48.
+(1) An Electronic Authentication Service Provider Release from issuing a qualified electronic authentication product may be exempted from liability if the provider can show that the injury or loss was not caused by its own negligence.